Toxikuu/lfs-qol/README.md

 # lfs-qol (Linux From Scratch - Quality of Life)

-This repository is dedicated to documenting the installation of some packages on an LFS system that do not appear in LFS, MLFS, BLFS, and GLFS.
+This book is dedicated to documenting the installation of some packages on an LFS system that do not appear in LFS, MLFS, BLFS, and GLFS.

 This project also assumes you are using a SysVinit LFS system.